- Entertainment and Media»

-The television dominated the latter half of the 20th Century as the main source of household entertainment and information for the public throughout most of the world.
+The television dominated the latter half of the 20th Century as the main source of household entertainment and information for the public throughout much of the world.

 From its humble beginnings, when widespread public broadcasting began in the 1930s in the USA and European countries, TV gradually spread around the world.

-Only at the end of the 20th Century was the television's popularity dented somewhat, as computers and other internet-enabled entertainment devices began to eat into TV's traditional territory.
+Only at the end of the 20th Century was the television's popularity dented somewhat, as PC's, smartphones, laptops, tablets, and other internet-enabled entertainment devices began to eat into TV's traditional dominance.

 In this article, I look at what are the advantages and disadvantages of TV as a medium.

 It has been worked out that the typcial American child sees about 13,000 deaths on TV between the ages of 5 and 14.

 Before 1987, there were no TV broadcasts in Iceland on Thursdays.

 Fred and Wilma Flintstone were the first couple to be shown in bed together on prime time US TV.